Yoast/developer/docs/customization/yoast-seo-premium/disabling-autoloading-redirect-options.md

 ```

 Please note that this is not enough, by itself, to stop the autoloading: you will still need to switch the `autoload` value to `no` for the two options in the database.
-You can also add/delete a redirect in the Redirect manager, or edit one (as long as it's actually changed and not saved as it is), but if this is a _plain_ redirect only the `wpseo-premium-redirects-export-plain`, and the same for _regex_ redirects.
+You can also add/delete a redirect in the Redirect manager, or edit one (as long as it's actually changed and not saved as it is), but if this is a _plain_ redirect, only the `wpseo-premium-redirects-export-plain` autoload will change, and the same for _regex_ redirects.

 Besides the value for `autoload`, the filter also accepts two parameters: the type of the redirects (either `plain` or `regex`) and the array of the redirects currently defined.
 So for example you can ensure that the option for `plain` redirects won't be autoloaded, while keeping the default behaviour for the `regex` redirects.
 Add a snippet like this one in your theme's `functions.php`: